jiaochenlu/AML-Kubernetes/docs/azap-onboard-guidance.md

 ### Set environment variables for LightGBM jobs

-For training jobs using LightGBM, to avoid the [performance issues](#whats-the-performance-issues-with-lightgbm), the multi-thread settings in the job container should align with the required CPU core of the instance type you used.
+For training jobs using LightGBM, to avoid [performance issues](#whats-the-performance-issues-with-lightgbm), the multi-thread settings in the job container should align with the requested CPU cores of the instance type you used.

-For example, for a training job that requires resource of `CPU 32 cores` and `Memory 256 GB`, you need to add the `environment_variable:` section to your component spec yaml and specify the following environment variables as the required CPU cores count:
+For example, for a training job requires a resource of `32c 256g`, you should specify an instance type with 32 core CPU request and 256GB memory request.
+Then you need to add the `environment_variable:` section to your component spec yaml and specify the following environment variables as the CPU request of this instance type:

 ```yaml
 environment_variables: